-HLTH 8220 Theories and Interventions in Behavioral Science (3) HLTH 8221 Qualitative Research 1: Theory Generation in Behavioral Sciences (3) HLTH 8222 (3) Qualitative Research 2: Theory Generation and Analysis in Behavioral Sciences HLTH 8223 Social Determinants of Health (3)
+HLTH 8220 Theories and Interventions in Behavioral Science (3) HLTH 8221 Qualitative Research (3) HSRD 8261 Healthcare Program Evaluation, Outcomes and Quality (3) HLTH 8223 Social Determinants of Health (3)

 Specialty Content Courses (9 credits)

 Specialty content areas are developed in consultation with the doctoral student's advisor and make use of expertise and course offerings on the UNC Charlotte campus.
 Specialty content areas can focus on a specific population (e.g. older adults/gerontology or maternal and child health (MCH)), a health issue (e.g., AIDS), or approach (e.g., psychology).
 A specialty content area should cover literature related to: health and social policy issues, epidemiology of a health condition/population, relevant theories or approaches related to the condition/population, and/or current topics in the area.